 If you think wedding garters are dated, think again.
 This simple lace garter is ideal for the minimalist, boho bride.

 A garter is a perfect opportunity to incorporate a “something blue” into your wedding-day look.
 This garter set features a vintage-inspired dusty blue hue, and includes a toss garter, should you choose to incorporate that tradition into your reception.

 LoveForeverBridal dusty blue wedding garter, $36, Etsy

 Jacket or Wrap

-There are a few reasons why you may want to wear a shawl, jacket, wrap, or other form of outerwear on her wedding day.
+There are a few reasons why you may want to include a shawl, jacket, wrap, or other form of outerwear on your bridal accessories list.
 The most obvious would be if you’re marrying in the chillier months but still want to take photos outdoors.
 A (faux) fur wrap or stole would do the trick, and give your look a vintage-inspired touch.
 Or, if you’re looking for a more casual look, we’ve seen brides don everything from plaid flannel shirts to denim jackets to bright cotton cardigans over their gowns for great photo-ops.
 Or perhaps you’re wearing a strapless gown and would like a bit more coverage for your ceremony, particularly if you’re marrying in a house of worship.
 You might look for a bolero or shawl to match your gown.

 For a very traditional, vintage-inspired look, some brides choose to accessorize with gloves.
 Bridal gloves come in a variety of lengths and styles, from wrist-length to over-the-elbow, in fabrics such as lace, satin, and crochet.
 Just note that if you are wearing gloves for your ceremony, you’ll have to remove them during the ring exchange.